Understanding the Value of Self-Pay Neuropsychological Evaluations

 The Value of Time and Clinical Depth

-Many people fit common expectations for how conditions such as autism, ADHD, anxiety, or learning disorders present.
+Some people fit common expectations for how conditions such as autism, ADHD, anxiety, or learning disorders present.
 Others do not.
 Examples may include:

 In these situations, meaningful understanding often depends on carefully examining how information from interviews, developmental history, observations, rating scales, and testing fits together.
-A well conducted evaluation relies on the broader pattern of functioning rather than any single score or cutoff.
+A well-conducted evaluation relies on the broader pattern of functioning rather than any single score or cutoff.

 The Report Matters Too